holochain-open-dev/holochain-client-csharp/README.md

 ## How To Use HoloNET

-**NOTE: This documentation is a WIP, it will be completed soon, please bare with us, thank you! :)**
+**NOTE: This documentation is best viewed on our github repo (https://github.com/holochain-open-dev/holochain-client-csharp) rather than on NuGet because NuGet has trouble displaying markdown correctly. :)**

 ### Quick Start